Maltass of Smyrna, Turkey

 (N of Leeds),

-born c.1700,
+born c.1700.

 had issue:

-- Henry Maltass,
+- Henry Maltass.

-went in mid-18th cent to
+He went in mid-18th century to

 Constantinople,